que-rb/que/docs/README.md

 This option sets the number of seconds the process will wait between polls of the job queue.
 Jobs that are ready to be worked immediately will be broadcast via the LISTEN/NOTIFY system, so polling is unnecessary for them - polling is only necessary for jobs that are scheduled in the future or which are being delayed due to errors.
 The default is 5 seconds.

-### minimum-buffer-size and maximum-buffer-size
+### maximum-buffer-size

-These options set the size of the internal buffer that Que uses to hold jobs until they're ready for workers.
-The default minimum is 2 and the maximum is 8, meaning that the process won't buffer more than 8 jobs that aren't yet ready to be worked, and will only resort to polling if the buffer dips below 2.
-If you don't want jobs to be buffered at all, you can set both of these values to zero.
+This option sets the size of the internal buffer that Que uses to hold jobs until they're ready for workers.
+The default maximum is 8, meaning that the process won't buffer more than 8 jobs that aren't yet ready to be worked.
+If you don't want jobs to be buffered at all, you can set this value to zero.

 ### connection-url